SantiQ0905/OpenAlliance_FTC_2025/MTYRegional.md

     </div>
   </div>

 ---

 ### **⚪ 26381 Overture White**

-- Robot name: "Valkyrie"inspired by the HONDA Valkyrie Motorcycle.
+- Robot name: "Valkyrie" inspired by the HONDA Valkyrie Motorcycle.
 - Due to time and practice constraints, we settled for climbing only the first level, ensuring more High Basket cycles.
 - A complete redesign of the claw mechanism was done just days before the event, resulting in a **claw-like mechanism with a variable angle**, improving versatility.
 - Like our sister team, we developed an autonomous routine for each starting location, guaranteeing at least two high basket samples.